Graduate degrees: M.S. in civil and environmental engineering; Ph.D. in civil and environmental engineering

 Sustainable Water Development

 The graduate Certificate in Sustainable Water Development trains science, technology, engineering, and mathematics (STEM) students to address future challenges of water scarcity and variability while also meeting the food and energy demands of Earth's growing population.
-The Department of Civil and Environmental Engineering administers the certificate program; see Certificate in Sustainable Water Development in the Catalog.
+The Department of Civil and Environmental Engineering administers the certificate program; see the Certificate in Sustainable Water Development in the Catalog.

 Related Certificate: Transportation Studies